plasmidhq/plasmid/README.md

 # Plasmid

-Plasmid is a Client/Server storage solution for client-heavy web applicaitons, offering consistent master/slave updates to keep multiple browser instances up to do between a single server.
+Plasmid is a Client/Server storage solution for client-heavy web applications, offering consistent master/slave updates to keep multiple browser instances up to do between a single server.